eeue56/gobaith/README.md

 I've licensed this as AGPL, as I hope to help other developers who have had similar experiences.
 Changes made for your own purposes do not need to be open, but any changes towards end-users (i.e beyond your personal needs) must be openly distributed.

-All code in this repo was written by me, a human, except for Pure.css and Pico.css.
+All code in this repo was written by me, a human, except for those in `android/` which have been generated by Capacitor.
 They have been vendored with their licensing intact.
 I originally wrote this around 6 years ago, and updated it to TypeScript while preserving the same functionality.

 Any similarities in UI to other products are superficial, either through inspiration or coincidence, and no code or logic has been taken from any other sources.